-- 1) Carrying amount represents acquisition cost less accumulated depreciation and accumulated impairment losses. - 2) Fair values of certain main investment and rental properties are estimated by third party real-estate appraisers, adjusted by the Group using relevant indicators.
+1) Carrying amount represents acquisition cost less accumulated depreciation and accumulated impairment losses.

+2) Fair values of certain main investment and rental properties are estimated by third party real-estate appraisers.
 Fair values of remaining properties are estimated by the Group based principally on land assessment value that are used to calculate property taxes.